iogf/eacc/README.md

 to implement parsers to handle document structures.
 The lookahead mechanism makes it possible to handle ambiguous grammar in a similar fashion to Backus-Naur in a succinct approach.

-It is quite simple to handle implement powerful tokenizers and succinct grammars succinctly to handle a variety of scenaries.
-The [crocs](https://github.com/iogf/crocs) project uses eacc to parse a given regex string and generate possible matches.
+It is quite simple to implement powerful tokenizers and grammars succinctly to handle a variety of scenaries.
+The [crocs](https://github.com/iogf/crocs) project uses eacc to parse a given regex string and generating possible matches.
 The regex parser implementation is quite straightforward.

 The code below specifies a lexer and a parsing approach for a simple expression calculator.